turingschool-examples/intro-to-CSS-transitions/README.md

 You might think you need to write a good bit of Javascript to incorporate animations in a website, but that's not the case!
 We can use good ol' CSS to make transitions and animations, no Javascript required.

-This is surprising to many who think of CSS as simply a way to create layouts, but one of the great things about CSS animations is that the barrier of entry is lower than doing a similiar task with JS.
+This is surprising to many who think of CSS as simply a way to create layouts, but one of the great things about CSS animations is that the barrier of entry is lower than doing a similar task with JS.

 In this lesson, we'll start to get familiar with CSS transitions and transforms.
 By the end of class, you'll be able to add these experience-enhancing elements to your CSS!